 All you need to know about sowing, growing, harvesting and storing onions, in our Grow Guide.

 Onions are a versatile crop, coming in a range of colours for different uses in the kitchen.
 Onions are a staple in a huge variety of dishes, from hot curries to soups, salads and tarts.
 All onion varieties are easy to grow and they store well, too, so you can enjoy home-grown onions all year round.

 How to grow onions

 You can grow onions from seed, but it’s much easier and quicker to grow them from sets (small onions).
+Most are heat-treated, meaning they're less likely to bolt (produce flowers), which stops the onions bulking up.
+One small onion set grows into one larger onion.
 Plant these in autumn or spring, 10-15cm apart in well-prepared, moisture-retentive, fertile soil in full sun.
 Keep the area weed free and water in dry periods.
-Harvest the onions when they’re big enough to eat or the foliage has turned brown and started to wither.
+Harvest the onions when they're big enough to eat or the foliage has turned brown and started to wither.

 How to sow onion seed